krasimir/hackerify/README.md

-# hackerify
+# Hackerify

-Stubbing Browserify modules
+~30 lines of JavaScript for stubbing Browserify modules

+## Instalation